Cookham Lock: Reach above the lock

 Before the streams split above the lock, the river is crossed by Cookham Bridge.
 Along the reach on the Buckinghamshire bank is Bourne End where the River Wye joins the Thames.
 Bourne End Railway Bridge, which includes a footbridge, crosses the river here.
 Along the Berkshire bank there are water meadows.
 There are navigation transit markers just downstream of Bourne End Railway Bridge, to allow river users to check their speed.

 Further upstream towards the Berkshire bank are the Gibraltar Islands which lie in front of Quarry Wood.
 There are then steep hills overhanging the river at Cookham Dean where the house called "The Mount", where Kenneth Grahame lived as a child is situated.
-He based much of his book on this part of the Thames which is described as Wind in the Willows country.
+He based much of his book on this part of the Thames which is described as The Wind in the Willows country.

 As the ground levels, the Marlow By-pass Bridge crosses the river a little way downstream of Marlow Lock.